autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 ### Media player

+The following actions are supported:

+- Play/Pause
-The following actions are supported: Play, Pause, Channel up and down (represented by previous and next track), setting volume, switching the channel via the source list.
+- Channel up and down (represented by previous and next track)
+- Volume control
+- Channel switching via source list

-The bouquet for the source list can be configured via the Configure button of the device entry on the [integration page](https://my.home-assistant.io/redirect/integration/?domain=enigma2).
+The bouquet for the source list can be configured via the Configuration options.

 ## Data updates